-Editor's note: The PCF can get policy information for Non-3GPP device from local configuration or from UDR.
-The detail on how to configure and store and manage the policy information for the non-3GPP device may need further study, considering these operations may relate to some services.

 5. The PCF shall authorize policy for the non-3GPP device based on policy information at step 4.

 6. The PCF generates and sends the PCC rules related to e.g. QoS or charging for non-3GPP devices connected behind a 5G-RG.

-7. The SMF performs charging and QoS provision via existing mechanisms.
+7. The SMF performs charging and QoS provision for the data traffic of the Non-3GPP device via existing mechanisms.
 And the SMF provides the charging information with corresponding User ID to the CHF.

-Editor's note: whether use the same CHF session deals with the 5R RG traffic and with the traffic of different devices is FFS.
+Same CHF session is proposed tobe used to deal with the 5G RG traffic and with the traffic of different devices behind the 5G RG e.g. distinguish different traffic by corresponding User ID.
+The details of processing will be determined by SA5 WG.

 6.20.2.2 differentiated QoS for 5GC-capable UE connected behind a 5G-RG

 Figure 6.20.2.2 -1